 - Diffuse infiltrative lymphocytosis syndrome (DILS) with severe symptoms

 - Acute inflammatory demyelinating polyneuropathy (AIDP)/chronic inflammatory demyelinating polyneuropathy (CIDP) non-responsive to immunomodulatory therapy

-- These patients should be initiated on ART following consultation with an infectious disease/ART unit specialist or specialist in these listed pathologies.
+- These patients should be initiated on ART following consultation with an infectious disease/antiretroviral treatment unit specialist or specialist in these listed pathologies.

 Case study 1

 A healthy pregnant woman is found to be HIV positive.
 She asks how she probably became infected and whether HIV infection is common in pregnant women.
 She asks the nurse whether she will pass HIV on to her infant.